 No immersion blender?
 No problem.
 You can still make this soup in a standup blender and it may actually produce a smoother effect.
 Just make sure to cool the soup slightly and process it in batches.
 I like using immersion blender because there is less to clean up afterwards.

-1 piece of ginger, about the size of a thumb, peeled and minced
+- 1 piece ginger about the size of a thumb, peeled and minced

 - Place the carrots in a medium pot and cover with boiling water.
 Boil covered on medium heat for about 15 minutes.